 Egypt state TV: Ex-President Mubarak has died at 91

-Hosni Mubarak, the Egyptian leader who for nearly 30 years was the resolute face of stability in the Mideast before being forced by the military to resign after 18-day nationwide protests that were part of the Arab world's 2011 pro-democracy upheaval, died on Tuesday, the country's state-run TV said.
+Cairo, Feb 25 (AP) Hosni Mubarak, the Egyptian leader who for nearly 30 years was the resolute face of stability in the Middle East, died on Tuesday, the country's state television said, ending his days after a swift and ignominious tumble from power in the Arab world's pro-democracy upheaval.
 He was 91.
-Throughout his rule, he was a stalwart US ally, a bulwark against Islamic militancy and guardian of Egypt's peace with Israel.
+Throughout his rule, he was a stalwart US ally, a bullwark against Islamic militancy and guardian of Egypt's peace with Israel.
 But to the tens of thousands of young Egyptians who rallied for 18 days of unprecedented street protests in Cairo's central Tahrir Square and elsewhere in 2011, Mubarak was a relic, a latter-day pharaoh.

 The acquittal stunned many Egyptians, thousands of whom poured into central Cairo to show their anger against the court.
-The following year, Mubarak and his two sons - wealthy businessman Alaa and Mubarak's one-time heir apparent Gamal — sentenced to three years in prison on corruption charges during a retrial.

-The sons were released in 2015 for time served, while Mubarak walked free in 2017.
-Since his arrest in April 2011, Mubarak spent nearly six years in jail in hospitals.
-Following his release, he was taken to an apartment in Cairo's Heliopolis district.

-For the man who was long untouchable — even a word of criticism against him in the media was forbidden for much of his rule — prison was a shock.
-When he was flown from the court to Torah Prison in Cairo in 2011, he cried in protest and refused to get out of the helicopter.
+(AP) PMS

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)